titaniumnetwork-dev/Alu/README.md

 # Features

-- UV and Rammerhead support
+- 🌐 UV and Rammerhead support
-- Themes
+- 🎨 Themes
-- Multiple site cloaking options
+- 🕶 Multiple site cloaking options
-- 50+ Games to choose from
+- 🎮 50+ Games to choose from
-- English and Japanese support
+- 🌎 English and Japanese support
-- High performance
+- 🚀 High performance
+- 🔍 Multiple Search Engines to pick from

 # Deploying Alu
 Deploying Alu is about as simple as it gets, from your terminal, type